-On April 16, 2012, Supervisor Marina Dimitrijevic was elected by her peers to serve as Chairwoman of the County Board of Supervisor.
+Supervisor Marina Dimitrijevic has the distinction of being the youngest woman elected County Supervisor when she took office in 2004 at the age of 22.
+She was subsequently re-elected to the Milwaukee County Board of Supervisors in 2008 and 2012.
+On April 16, 2012, Supervisor Dimitrijevic was elected by her peers to serve as Chairwoman of the County Board of Supervisors.
 She is the youngest person in the history of Milwaukee County, and only the second woman, to hold that office.

-Fluent in Spanish, Chairwoman Dimitrijevic attended the University of Madrid in Spain as a foreign exchange student.
+Fluent in Spanish, Supervisor Dimitrijevic attended the University of Madrid in Spain as a foreign exchange student.
 As a participant in Marquette University's Les Aspin Center for Government in Washington, DC, she worked in the office of Congressman Jerry Kleczka, a well-respected leader who served Milwaukee's South Side.
 Later, she traveled to Kenya working with newly democratically elected officials.
 Prior to her election to the County Board, Dimitrijevic worked as a paralegal at Friebert, Finerty and St. John and as a Public Relations Intern for the Milwaukee Common Council.

-Chairwoman Dimitrijevic and her family live in the heart of Bay View, on Milwaukee's South Side.
+Supervisor Dimitrijevic and her family live in the heart of Bay View, on Milwaukee's South Side.